-You can add tags one at a time by clicking the Add button or hitting the Enter/Return key on your keyboard after typing each tag.
+You can add tags one at a time by clicking typing in your text, then hitting the Enter/Return key on your keyboard after typing each tag.
 Or you can add multiple tags at a time by separating them with a comma as you type.

 You can add new tags and manage existing ones from Posts -> Tags in your dashboard.

 You will be presented with a list of your existing tags and a method of adding new tags.

 You can add a new tag by filling out the fields: